ibm-cloud-docs/activity-tracker/at_events_iam.md

 | `iam-identity.account-profile.create`.  | An event is generated when an initiator creates a trusted profile. |
 | `iam-identity.account-profile.update`   | An event is generated when an initiator updates a trusted profile. |
 | `iam-identity.account-profile.delete`   | An event is generated when an initiator deletes a trusted profile. |
+{: caption="Table 5.
+Events that are generated for access groups" caption-side="top"}

 ## Policy events
 {: #at_events_iam_policies}